signzy

 The API returns a verification result to your system, typically within seconds.
 The response includes whether the ID number is valid, the confidence level of the match, and any red flags detected during the process.

-This response integrates directly into your workflow.
 Valid verifications allow the application to proceed automatically, while flagged cases route to your compliance team for manual review.
 You maintain complete audit trails showing exactly what was verified and when.

 How can Signzy APIs automate your ID checks?

 🔒 Comprehensive fraud detection: Go beyond basic database matching with built-in sanctions screening, PEP monitoring, adverse media checks, and AI-powered document forensics that catch synthetic identities and forged documents.
+Signzy's MuleShield fraud prevention suite analyzes 200+ risk signals to surface mule accounts and synthetic identities that pass surface-level ID verification.

 Schedule a demo to see how Signzy integrates into your workflow and starts verifying customers in real-time.